jaykeraliya0/form-generator/README.md

 ## Note on Database Usage

 Due to time constraints, this implementation does not utilize a database for data persistence.
 Instead, it relies on localStorage for storing the JSON configuration and draft form data.
 In a production environment, integrating a database would provide more robust data management and allow for server-side processing and storage.

+- to test this test json files are provided in the test folder